YourFriendlyNeighbourhoodNavalArchitect/Semantic-Segmentation-of-Marine-Biofouling-using-Deep-Learning/README.md

 # Semantic Segmentation of Marine Biofouling using Deep Learning

-This repository contains the work related to the semantic segmentation of marine biofouling images using deep learning, specifically focusing on Attention U-Net architectures.
+This repository contains the work related to the semantic segmentation of marine biofouling images using deep learning, specifically focusing on the Attention U-Net architecture.
 The project progressed through two main stages, each available in its respective folder.

 ## Project Overview